Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Related Work

-Note that, existing adversarial attacks mainly focus on the additive noise perturbation that could not be found in our daily life and could not help analyze the effects of real-world degradation, \eg, camera exposure.
-In this work, we propose a totally novel exposure-based adversarial attack simulating the real bracketed exposure fusion in the photographer, which would help reveal the potential threats to DNN-based automated DR diagnosis.
+Note that existing adversarial attacks mainly focus on additive noise perturbations, which are hardly found in our daily life and thus do not help analyze the effects of real-world degradation, for example, camera exposure.
+This work proposes an entirely new exposure-based adversarial attack simulating the real bracketed exposure fusion of photographs, which can help reveal the potential threats to DNN-based automated DR diagnosis.
 Moreover, to address the challenges stemming from naturalness requirements, we propose the adversarial bracketed exposure fusion, regarding the exposure attack as an element-wise bracketed exposure fusion problem in the Laplacian-pyramid space.